apache/geronimo/README.txt

  Unix scripts provided by Geronimo (there are .bat equivalents):

-   geronimo.sh -- used to start and stop servers; either as a foreground or background process. startup.sh -- start a Geronimo server running as a background process shutdown.sh -- stop a running Geronimo server client.sh -- start a Geronimo application client
+   geronimo.sh -- used to start and stop servers in foreground or background startup.sh -- start a Geronimo server running as a background process shutdown.sh -- stop a running Geronimo server client.sh -- start a Geronimo application client